 Achari Chicken.
 The name of the dish gives the flavors away.
-It's spicy, zesty and smells as fragrant as the Achar pickle we all love to add to our less spicy food--I'm thinking this masoor daal chawal recipe.
+It's spicy, zesty and smells as fragrant as the Achar pickle we all love to add to our less spicy food.

+It's a South Asian curry made with aromatic spices and pickling flavors.
 Achari Chicken has all the same components and techniques of cooking a really good Karahi.
-The thick masala is made with onion and tomato (although many recipes omit the tomato) and yogurt is added as a tenderizer.
-Yogurt is key because it balances the tartness from the pickling spices and cuts down on the zesty element a bit.
 We're using spices that go in your favorite achar including fennel (saunf), mustard, nigella (kalonji) and fenugreek (methi dana) seeds.
 When coarsely crushed (minus fenugreek), they release the aroma and flavor that add that authentic Achari taste to the Karahi.

 Can I substitute the Spices?